awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-s3-bucket-metricsconfiguration.md

 # AWS::S3::Bucket MetricsConfiguration<a name="aws-properties-s3-bucket-metricsconfiguration"></a>

 Specifies a metrics configuration for the CloudWatch request metrics \(specified by the metrics configuration ID\) from an Amazon S3 bucket\.
 If you're updating an existing metrics configuration, note that this is a full replacement of the existing metrics configuration\.
 If you don't include the elements you want to keep, they are erased\.
+For examples, see [AWS::S3::Bucket](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-s3-bucket.html#aws-properties-s3-bucket--examples)\.
 For more information, see [ PUT Bucket metrics](https://docs.aws.amazon.com/AmazonS3/latest/API/RESTBucketPUTMetricConfiguration.html) in the *Amazon Simple Storage Service API Reference*\.

 ## Syntax<a name="aws-properties-s3-bucket-metricsconfiguration-syntax"></a>